 Your phone offers a set of functions that allow you to customize the phone.
-These functions are arranged in menus and sub-menus, accessed via the two soft keys marked and .
-Each menu and sub-menu allows you to view and alter the settings of a particular function.
+These functions are arranged in menus and sub-menus, accessed via the two soft keys marked and and allows you to view and alter the settings of a particular function.